Silver Dollar Lake Trail #79

 If you hike this trail before July, plan on hiking through some snow in shady areas.
 (We went in June and lost the trail several times because of the snow).
 One difficulty with this trail is that it is not clearly marked with signs so look for the dirt path and indicators of foot traffic if you lose the trail in the snow.

 We chose to hike only to the first lake (Naylor Lake) because of the steep boulder field leading to Silver Dollar Lake.
 Eating on the top of the hill overlooking Naylor Lake was quite beautiful and refreshing with the sun and the brisk wind.
-Naylor Lake is private property so look for the signs indicating where the boundry is.
+Naylor Lake is private property so look for the signs indicating where the boundary is.

 Restrooms only available at nearby campground.